-However, as with many survey tools, there are some setbacks to working with Qualtrics including some limitations in customisation (e.g. editing end of survey messages) and limited integration options.
+However, as with many survey tools, there are some setbacks (according to some users) to working with Qualtrics including limitations in customisation (e.g. editing end of survey messages).
 This tool is also a bit on the pricier side which means it’s not entirely suitable for all business sizes (especially non-profit and smaller organisations).

 Note: pricing can vary depending on factors such as which modules of the system you want to use, what kinds of response volumes you want to receive and if you choose to make use of add-on services such as support.

 So if you’re looking for a cost-effective survey tool with more features and less limitations, you may want to look further…

 Let’s dive into some alternatives and competitors to Qualtrics: